 The sentence was in line with a plea deal between Renzi’s attorney, Marc C. Vincelette, and the Berkshire District Attorney’s Office.
 Renzi’s heroin charge was reduced from a second offense to a first offense, preventing Renzi from possibly serving state prison time.

-According to the DA’s
+According to the DA’s office, Renzi has a seven-page rap sheet.

 In September 2011, he was found not guilty of six felony larceny charges following a trial in Berkshire Superior Court.
 He and three others had allegedly stolen six large steel barrels worth more than $40,000 that were sold as scrap for a fraction of that price.